18F/dashboard/README.md

 Your `.about.yml` file must start with `---` on the first line.

 Lines that start with `#` are commented out (i.e. not part of the necessary code).
-They are there to explain the content field below them and the specific way the field's content must appear (when applicable).
-Some fields require content to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.
+They are there to explain the data field below them and the specific way the data field's content must appear (when applicable).
+Some fields require data to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.